+Figure 25: SDRAM Signal Tap Results

-25This is important because we can see something that isn’t possible to see in simulation, how the C code is being downloaded into the Nios II and SDRAM.
+This is important because we can see something that isn’t possible to see in simulation, how the C code is being downloaded into the Nios II and SDRAM.
 The simulation bypasses this step by “magically” preloading the memory.

-….

 Go back to eclipse, stop the program from running by clicking the red Terminate and Remove Launch button in the bottom right section.